 Students who are awarded credit for AP Biology are exempt from taking the corresponding lab courses (AS.020.153 General Biology Laboratory I-AS.020.154 General Biology Lab II).
 The lab courses are waived but no credit is awarded.
 Students who have credit for AP Biology who take AS.020.151 General Biology I and/or AS.020.153 General Biology Laboratory I will lose the three credits for AS.020.151 General Biology I. Students who have credit for AP Biology who take AS.020.152 General Biology II and/or AS.020.154 General Biology Lab II will lose the three credits for AS.020.152 General Biology II.

 Students who have credit for AP Chemistry but take either lab semester without the lecture course, will lose four AP credits for the corresponding lecture in addition to the lab.
-Students who take either lecture class without the lab will lose AP credit for the corresponding lab in addition to the lecture.
-Effective fall 2014, students with AP Chemistry credits for AS.030.101 Introductory Chemistry I/AS.030.105 Introductory Chemistry Lab I may not take AS.030.102 Introductory Chemistry II/AS.030.106 Introductory Chemistry Laboratory II without taking AS.030.101 Introductory Chemistry I/AS.030.105 Introductory Chemistry Lab I at JHU (forfeiting four AP credits).
-Students with a score of 4 and therefore have credits only for AS.030.101 and AS.030.102 should take AS.030.107 Chemical Principles w/lab: An Integrated Studio Course will lose four AP credits for AS.030.101 Introductory Chemistry I and AS.030.105, but will forfeit their AP credits.
-Students with a score of 5 and therefore have credits for AS.030.101/AS.030.105 and AS.030.102/AS.030.106 who take AS.030.103 Applied Chemical Equilibrium and Reactivity w/lab will lose four AP credits for AS.030.101 Introductory Chemistry I and AS.030.106.
+Students who take either lecture class without the lab will lose four AP credits for the corresponding lab in addition to the lecture.
+Effective fall 2014, students with AP Chemistry credits for AS.030.101 Introductory Chemistry I/AS.030.105 Introductory Chemistry Laboratory I may not take AS.030.102 Introductory Chemistry II/AS.030.106 Introductory Chemistry Laboratory II without taking AS.030.101 Introductory Chemistry I/AS.030.105 Introductory Chemistry Laboratory I at JHU (forfeiting four AP credits).
+Students with a score of 4 and therefore have credits only for AS.030.101 and AS.030.102 should take AS.030.103 in order to not lose AP credits.
+Alternatively, these students may start in AS.030.101 and AS.030.105, but will forfeit their AP credits.
+Students with a score of 5 and therefore have credits for AS.030.101/AS.030.105 and AS.030.102/AS.030.106 who take AS.030.103 Applied Chemical Equilibrium and Reactivity w/lab will lose four AP credits for AS.030.102 and AS.030.106.
 Alternatively, these students may start in AS.030.101/AS.030.105 and forfeit all 8 AP credits.

 Students may receive credit for Calculus I via only one test.
 Students who have AP Calculus I credits who take AS.110.106 Calculus I (Biology and Social Sciences) will lose four AP credits for AS.110.108 Calculus I. Students who have AP Calculus II credits who take AS.110.107 Calculus II (For Biological and Social Science) or AS.110.113 Honors Single Variable Calculus will lose four AP credits for AS.110.109 Calculus II (For Physical Sciences and Engineering).